Public Adjuster Illinois

 Staff adjusters, also known as company adjusters, represent the insurance company during the claim adjustment process.
 These adjusters are typically authorized to determine whether the event is covered by your insurance policy and can put together an estimate of the damages and what the insurance company is willing to pay to make repairs.

 Independent adjusters in the state of Illinois work for third-party companies to perform insurance adjuster work.
 An independent adjuster contracts with insurers similarly to freelancers.
-They may be able to determine coverage and make estimates, depending on their relationship with the insurer.
+They may determine coverage and make estimates, depending on their relationship with the insurer.

 Your Chicago public adjuster works directly for you.
 It’s their job to ensure each person they work with understands the laws affecting their claim and helps their clients to reach a satisfactory settlement between the property owner and the insurance company.